 You are not allowed to look at your face down hand of 11 cards until you have personally completed a canasta - i.e. contributed the seventh and last card to a canasta for your team.
 When you first complete a canasta in this way, after discarding at the end of that turn, you pick up your 11 face down cards and add them to the cards in your hand to use at your next turn.

 Anyone who is dealt or draws a red three must immediately place it face up with their team's melds and draw a replacement card from the stock.
 Red threes do not count towards a team's minimum meld.
-If a red three is turned up as the first card of the pile after the deal, it freezes the pile, and the first player to take the pile must immediately lay out the red three.
+If a red three is turned up as the first card of the pile after the deal, it freezes the pile.
 At the end, if you have completed your canasta of sevens, each red three you have laid out counts for 100 points bonus.
 A team which has all eight red threes counts 1000 points instead of 800.
 If a player has not yet completed a canasta and picked up their 11 card packet (foot), any red threes in the 11 cards count minus 100.
 If a team has not completed a canasta of sevens by the time the other team goes out, all their red threes count minus 100 each (minus 1000 if they have all eight).